MOST FREQUENTLY ASKED QUESTIONS:

 Q: Who is responsible for determining appropriate accommodations?

-A: The SRC is the office on campus that determines appropriate accommodations as well as the Dean of Enrollment Services in specific situations.
+A: The SRC is the office on campus that determines appropriate accommodations as well as the Dean of Student Services in specific situations.
 The office bases their decision upon documentation collected from a student with a disability, the student’s functional limitations, the nature of the class or activity and what constitutes a reasonable accommodation.

 Q: What would be the best way to inform students in the class that I would like to help in facilitating test accommodations or any classroom accommodations?